 For students who qualify scholastically, enjoy good fellowship, appreciate the value of leadership and are committed to service, Phi Theta Kappa is a treasured ticket to success.

 When you visit the Phi Theta Kappa website (www.ptk.org), you will see much of the vitality and flavor of the organization.
-For example, CAC students who recently returned from this year’s international convention will appreciate these words and photos from the site, “Recapture the energy and excitement of Phi Theta Kappa’s International Convention in Nashville!
+For example, CAC students who recently returned from an international convention will appreciate these words and photos from the site, “Recapture the energy and excitement of Phi Theta Kappa’s International Convention!”
 Video highlights of three action-packed days – more highlights than ever before ….”
 Take a look for yourself at events, scholarship opportunities, chapter news, programs and services available to members.
-If you want to sample the offerings but are not a member, you can check out the website and, when required, sign on as a guest.
+If you want to sample the offerings but are not a member, you can check out the website and, when required, sign in as a guest.

 To be eligible for membership: